hepabolu/mytap/docs/documentation.md

 This function tests whether a table exists in a database.
 The first argument is a database name, the second is a table name, and the third is the test description.
-If you want to test for a table in the current database, use the `DATABASE()` function to specify the current databasen name.
+If you want to test for a table in the current database, use the `DATABASE()` function to specify the current database name.
 If you omit the test description, it will be set to "Table ':database'.':table' should exist".